• Email

 Mexican Street Corn Grilled Polenta Bites

-So anyway – how about these polenta bites?
-They’re killer.
-Buttery corn polenta cakes topped with sweet corn.
+So anyway - how about these polenta bites?
+They're killer.
+Pulling flavor inspiration from Mexican street corn (elotes), they've got buttery corn polenta cakes topped with sweet corn.
 Dollop some tangy creamy sauce over top, add a bit of heat, and sprinkle on some queso fresco for good measure.
-Nothing says American summer barbecue like a buttery ear of sweet corn, and these one-bite wonders are a corn-splosion (go with it), but without the requisite toothpicks and floss.
-Win-win-win.

 Mexican Street Corn Grilled Polenta Bites